 When you welcome a guest into your home, you don’t open the front door, rudely turn your back and walk away.
 Not usually, anyway.
 We typically smile and verbally greet our guest.
 Maybe we hug our guest.
 We are warm and friendly.
 We make a little small talk.
 Then, we lead our guest in….whether that is to the kitchen, living room, dining room or to the game room to watch the big game.
 The point is we lead our guest in.

-The lead-in on the phone call works in a similar way.
+The lead-in on the phone call works similarly.
 Rather than rudely cutting a customer off or bluntly jumping into questions, we lead in.

 As an example, if a customer calls saying, “I was trying to schedule my mammogram on your website, but my iPad locked up and I don’t know if the appointment was made.”